-3.3.1.2.2 Management Cluster Deployment Mode2 - Option2: No L2-VLAN Management stretch
+3.3.1.2.2 Management Cluster Deployment Mode2 - Option2: NSX Managers VMs deployed in one location without L2-VLAN Management stretch

-The option2 requires No L2-VLAN Management stretch across the different locations:
+The Mode2 - Option2 requires No L2-VLAN Management stretch across the different locations:

-Figure 3-14: NSX-T Multisite Manager Cluster- Management Deployment Mode2 Option2
+Figure 3-15: NSX Multisite Manager Cluster-Management Deployment Mode2 Option2

-With this option2, the three NSX-T Manager VMs are hosted on the same location and connected to a Management VLAN(s) not stretched across the two locations.
-All three NSX-T Manager VMs don't need to be on the same subnet / VLAN.
-If they are, an NSX-T Manager Cluster VIP can be used here; otherwise an external load balancer VIP has to be configured.
+With this Mode2 - Option2, the three NSX Manager VMs are hosted on the same location and connected to a Management VLAN(s) not stretched across the two locations.
+All three NSX Manager VMs don't need to be on the same subnet / VLAN.
+If they are, an NSX Manager Cluster VIP can be used here; otherwise an external load balancer VIP has to be configured.

-At last in this Management Deployment Mode2 - Option2, the loss of the location hosting the three NSX-T Managers stops the Management Plane service (Location-A in the figure above).
-The Management Plane service is recovered via the usage of FQDN for the three NSX-T Manager VMs, and the NSX-T backup/restore.
+At last in this Management Deployment Mode2 - Option2, the loss of the location hosting the three NSX Managers stops the Management Plane service (Location-A in the figure above).
+The Management Plane service is recovered via the usage of FQDN for the three NSX Manager VMs, and the NSX backup/restore.
 The Management Plane service outage will be around 1 hour.
 Disaster recovery for this Management Deployment Mode2 - Option2 will be detailed in the chapter "3.4 Disaster Recovery".